How do I know I'll get quality editors?

 feet wet.
 However, editors will have a better chance of reading

-your draft if there's a monetary bounty posted with it.
+your draft if there's a monetary budget posted with it.

 How do I post a draft?